 The two major types of OCD are covert and overt kind.

 People suffering from overt OCD often act on their obsessive thoughts in forms that are physical and visible to others.
 Overt actions include excessively washing hands, trying to attain perfect symmetry, being spotlessly clean, arranging things in a certain way.

-Covert compulsions also termed as cognitive compulsions, are those that compel the patient to perform certain mental actions to relieve the anxiety caused by the obsessions.
-Covert OCD does not present any physical symptoms and thus could lead the patient to believe that the occurrences of these instances are only stimulated due to the surrounding and situation and not due to an underlying condition.
+Covert compulsions also termed as cognitive compulsions are those that compel the patient to perform certain mental actions to relieve the anxiety caused by the obsessions.
+Covert OCD does not present any physical symptoms and thus could lead the patient to believe that the occurrences of these instances are only stimulated due to the surroundings and situation and not due to an underlying condition.